 Annually, UEI publishes a Campus Security Disclosure that contains detailed information regarding crime statistics for each campus.
-Additionally, the school distributes pertinent information related to the school's policies and procedures for maintaining campus security.
-This report provides student with detailed information regarding the school's procedures and measures for prevention and instructions for reporting crimes.
+Additionally, the school distributes pertinent information related to the school's policies and procedures maintaining for provides campus security.
+This report the student with detailed information regarding the school's measures crime procedures and for prevention and instructions for reporting crimes.